-Storm restoration in Erie
+Storm damage restoration in Erie

 Erie is a village of around 1,500 along the Rock River in Whiteside County, a stretch of northwest Illinois with one of the more active severe-weather records in the state.
 The county has logged 47 tornadoes through 2024, and an EF-1 with triple-digit peak winds touched down as recently as April 2026, accompanied by hailstones reported up to three inches near Thomson.
 Whiteside County also sits inside a well-documented derecho corridor where straight-line winds can top 80 mph with little warning, and the Rock River creates real flood exposure for communities along its banks.
 Winter compounds the picture with lake-effect-enhanced snow and ice accumulation that rank among the costliest seasonal hazards in the region.
 Storm Damage 911 connects Erie homeowners with vetted, licensed local professionals for a free damage assessment.